malhar-patil/Linux-Commands-Cheatsheet/commands.md

 - `sort -n <fileName>`: to sort numbers based on their numerical values rather than the character order.
 - `sort -u <fileName>`: to sort only unique values and ignore duplicates.
 - `sort -k'n' <fileName>`: to sort by field. 'n' denotes the coloumn number that needs to be sorted.
 It can also be used with numeric values by using the appropriate options.
+- `history`: to display the previously executed shell commands in the order they were executed.
+To reuse the command without typing it again, we can reference its number with '!' symbol. eg. `!420`.
+- `tr`: to translate, delete or merge characters or words.
+Refer the man page of explore all the options of 'tr' command.
+- `locate <fileName/ Path>`: to quickly locate files and directories on the system. `locate` command uses pre-generated database for searching.
+   - Useful options often used with `locate` command:
+     1) '-i' to ignore the casing.
+     2) '-l' or '--limit' to limit the number of entries that locate retrives.
+     3) '-e' prints only the entries that are present at the time locate is run.
+- `sudo updatedb`: to update the database used by locate command.